Rockies vs. Padres Player Props Betting Odds

-Juan Soto and Ryan McMahon are among the players with prop bets available when the San Diego Padres and the Colorado Rockies square off at Coors Field on Monday (at 8:40 PM ET).
+Bookmakers have listed player props for Juan Soto, Ryan McMahon and others when the San Diego Padres visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!